AnouskaJ/RAG-PDF/README.md

 # RAG-PDF

-This repository contains the code for a project that implements a RAG-based chatbot for answering queries based on a PDF document.
+This project implements a RAG-based chatbot for answering queries based on a PDF document.
 The chatbot is designed to provide accurate responses to user queries related to the content of the PDF document.

 ## Backend